leonidas1712/leonidas1712/README.md

 - 📝 I write tech articles on [Medium](https://medium.com/@leonidasr2000).

-- 💬 Ask me about **Rust, Java, or Python**.
+- 💬 Ask me about **Rust, TypeScript, Java, or Python**.
 Please reach out if you have any internship or research opportunities to share!

 - 📄 See my [resume](https://drive.google.com/file/d/1S6u-HWRs5mCOkWlcEkEWPTdENWePJptc/view?usp=sharing)